-Only students who are eligible to graduate will be included in the Target Group Graduation scoring component.
+Only students who are eligible to graduate are included in the Target Group Graduation scoring component.
 This includes 12th grade students and students who remained enrolled past 12th grade.
-For the students in high school for more than four years, the assessment result in the year prior to their 4-year cohort graduation year will be used for percentile ranking in target group inclusion - this will usually be a grade 11 assessment.
+For the students in high school for more than four years, the assessment results in the year prior to their 4-year cohort graduation year are used for percentile ranking in target group inclusion - this will usually be a grade 11 assessment.

-Students in the 2019-20 four-year and seven-year graduation cohorts will be included in the 2020-21 Target Group Graduation scoring component.
-Assessment results from 2018-19 for members of the four-year cohort and from 2015-16 for seven-year cohort members (the 11th grade assessment for all but a few) will be used to percentile-rank the students for target group inclusion.
+Students in the 2020-21 four-year and seven-year graduation cohorts are included in the 2021-22 Target Group Graduation scoring component.
+Assessment results from 2020-21 for members of the four-year cohort and from 2016-17 for seven-year cohort members (the 11th grade assessment for all but a few) are used to percentile-rank the students for target group inclusion.

-Table 3: Additional Considerations for Target Group Inclusion by one year in report cards.
+Table 3: Additional Considerations for Target Group Inclusion

 Additional Consideration TG Achievement TG Growth TG Chronic Absenteeism TG Graduation TG Attendance

-Took state assessment in prior year ✓ > ~ ✓ ✓
+Took state assessment in prior year ✓ > ✓ \

-Took state assessment this year ✓ > • • •
+Took state assessment this year ✓ • • •

 Was FAY at school in prior year • • • • •

-FAY at school this year ~ > • • •
+FAY at school this year ✓ > • • •

-90+ days at school last year ✓ > ~ •
+90+ days at school last year ✓ ✓ ~ •

-Eligible to graduate last year • • ✓
+Eligible to graduate last year • ✓ •